spacetx/starfish/docs/source/index.rst

 In addition to the library of image processing functions, starfish introduces a standardized data format for image-based spatial transcriptomic assays.
-Examples and tutorials for formatting your data into the SpaceTx format can be found in :ref:`data formatting <formatting>`.
+Examples and tutorials for formatting your data into the SpaceTx format can be found in :ref:`section_formatting_data`.

 .. raw:: html